Service card or Carta Regionale dei Servizi

 eHealthcare applications.
 Complementary government and private services and functions such as

-transportation, loyalty programs, fuel purchases, electronic payments, and digital television services are also available but less popular or still in pilot phase.
+transportation, loyalty programs, fuel purchases, electronic payments, and digital television services are also available but less popular.

 Partnering with Actalis, an IT company based in Milan, Gemalto has been delivering the new generation dual interface smart regional service cards (CRS : Carta Regionale dei Servizi ) since 2009.